Your Ad Here

 The Delaware, Lackawanna & Western Railroad "Wallabout Terminal" facility, is covered at length on another page of this website: Wallabout Terminal (DLW)

-This page is concerned with the history of the two "pier station only" facilities: the "Wallabout Union Freight Station", (combined Pennsylvania, New York Central, Lehigh Valley, Baltimore & Ohio and Central Railroad of New Jersey); and the "Wallabout Station" of the Erie Railroad.
+This particular page is concerned with the history of the two "pier station only" facilities: the "Wallabout Union Freight Station", (combined Pennsylvania, New York Central, Lehigh Valley, Baltimore & Ohio and Central Railroad of New Jersey); and the "Wallabout Station" of the Erie Railroad.

 The Wallabout Market, where the vendors would actually conduct business, would be organized at this location in 1884, after being banned from its prior location at Fulton Street, Brooklyn.